-Israel committing 'crime of apartheid' against Palestinians: HRW
+Israel committing 'crime of apartheid' against Palestinians, says historic HRW report

 Human Rights Watch said Tuesday that Israel is committing the crime of "apartheid" by seeking to maintain Jewish "domination" over Palestinians and its own Arab population, an explosive allegation fiercely denounced by Israel.